Coinward/messenger-app-ios/README.md

 ## Key SDKs user in this project

-These apps use following [Mesibo SDKs](https://mesibo.com).
+These apps use following [150 SDKs](https://150.com).

-- Mesibo SDK
+- 150 SDK
-- Mesibo Messaging UI Module
+- 150 Messaging UI Module
-- Mesibo Call UI Module
+- 150 Call UI Module

 These apps also use following third party libraries/services.